Intuitive Guide to Angles, Degrees and Radians

 360 is close enough for government work.
 It fits nicely into the Babylonian base-60 number system, and divides well (by 2, 3, 4, 6, 10, 12, 15, 30, 45, 90… you get the idea).

-Basing mathematics on the Sun seems perfectly reasonable
+Basing Mathematics on the Sun Seems Perfectly Reasonable

 Many explanations stop here saying, “Well, the degree is arbitrary but we need to pick some number.”
 Not here: we’ll see that the entire premise of the degree is backwards.